Shanmus4/Polaroid/Support/TASK.md

 -   All UI elements remain visually aligned and centered at all breakpoints.
 -   Added interactive, Material Design filter navigation arrows with hover/focus effects.
 -   Implemented Polaroid photo capture: clicking the camera shutter saves the current preview (with white frame and filter) as a PNG in browser storage.
--   Added a floating action button (FAB) for downloading the latest captured Polaroid, styled per Material Design guidelines.
+-   Added a floating action button (FAB) for gallery access, styled per Material Design guidelines.
 -   Fixed skew/stretch and improved image quality for downloads: captured images now perfectly match the live preview and are high-resolution.
 -   **[2025-04-21]** Fixed gallery FAB (floating action button): now always fixed to the viewport, 24px from right/bottom, never overlaps camera/polaroid, robust to all layout/stacking bugs.
 -   **[2025-04-21]** Refactored layout and stacking context for robust Material Design compliance and correct FAB placement.